Shrouk-Ibrahim/Jobify/README.md

 - Fetch relevant images for job categories.
 - Enhance UI with high-quality images.

 ## Push Notifications (Firebase Cloud Messaging)
 - Users receive notifications for status updates on their job applications.
 - Custom notifications for reminders and deadlines.
+- Admins can trigger notifications when an application is accepted or rejected.

+## Admin Dashboard
+- **View Applications:** Admins can see all job applications submitted by users.
+- **Accept/Reject Applications:** Admins can approve or decline job applications.
+- **Notify Users:** Upon approval or rejection, users receive real-time notifications.

 ## Navigation Flow
 1. **Splash Screen** → Login/Signup